smikhalevski/react-executor/README.md

 const accountExecutor = useExecutorManager().getOrCreate('account');
 ```

-You can execute a task in response a user action, for example when user clicks a button:
+You can execute a task in response to a user action, for example when user clicks a button:

 ```tsx
 const executor = useExecutor('test');